 The Tóchar Phádraig is one of the 5 pass ported trails of the The Pilgrim Paths of Ireland.
 These are a collection of ancient religious routes with well-documented claims of having been used by pilgrims since ancient times.
 Walking these ageless trails not only offers the opportunity for spiritual renewal, but also provides a link to our past while contributing to sustainable tourism and community development in each area.

 Registration and Regulations:

-- There are five official walks organised by the Abbey in May, June, July, August and December (Contact Office For Details, please see below).
+- There are usually four official walks organised by the Abbey in June, July, August and December (contact the office for details, please see below).
 A ‘back up car’ and transport back to the Abbey is provided.

 - Other walkers may organise their own groups but must comply with the following details:

 - All walkers must register at Ballintubber Abbey and sign a declaration, exempting Ballintubber Abbey Trust and farmers from liability, should a mishap or accident take place.
 A minimum of 2 people walking is required at all times, there are no exceptions.
 The registration fee is €20.